pd-externals/tipoftheday-plugin/README.md

 GIFs should be no larger than 550 pixels wide.
 Animated GIFs will be played back at a framerate of 10fps (the settings in the GIF are ignored).

+### Interactive patches for tips

+You can also include a (small!) patch to illustrate a tip.
+These patches should be minimal and only describe the tip at hand.

 # FAQ